hturnbull93/hturnbull93/README.md

 ### Team-Focused

-During my final project at Makers we took on a new technology for us, React.
+During my final project at Makers, we took on React.
 While I already had some experience with React, a lot of the team hadn't.

-The team progresses as a group, so in order to accelerate our project, I spent time making sure everyone had the necessary skills in React and Jest (the testing framework) to contribute as effectively as possible.
+In order to accelerate our project and to progress as a group, I spent time making sure everyone had the necessary skills in React and Jest (the testing framework) to contribute as effectively as possible.

 ### Project Organisation

 During my time as a freelance web designer I often worked on several projects simultaneously.
-I manage my time effectively, focussing on tasks of high importance and urgency first.
+I manage my time effectively, focusing on tasks of high importance and urgency first.

-At Makers we often worked in groups on larger scale projects, using XP/Agile methodologies and task tracking methodologies such as Kanban in order to keep our workflow managed and clear.
+At Makers we often worked in groups on larger scale projects.
+Using XP/Agile methodologies and task tracking methodologies such as Kanban, I ensured our workflow was clear and efficiently managed.

 ### Communication

-Often I have needed to keep multiple stakeholders informed about the progress of projects, be they the project manager, a freelance client, or a teammate on the project.
+Often I have needed to keep multiple stakeholders informed about progress, be they the project manager, a freelance client, or a teammate.

 Understanding each of their needs and clarifying the meaning of their questions allows me to give them the information they care about in a way they understand.